fieldrndservices/labpack-labview/README.md

     :%s/IMG SRC="/IMG SRC="images\//g

+13. Add a horizontal rule (`<HR>`) after the Icon and Connector Pane image but before the table of controls and indicators using a text editor for each HTML file.
+This is part of NI's HTML help files but it is not included in the printed HTML.
-13. Start the HTML Help Workshop (`C:\Program Files (x86)\HTML Help Workshop`).
+14. Start the HTML Help Workshop (`C:\Program Files (x86)\HTML Help Workshop`).
 Open the `LabPack.hhp` file in the `src/Help` folder.
 Due to a bug in the application, the `LabPack.hhp` file cannot be opened by double-clicking on it.
 An error occurs when saving.
-14. Use the HTML Help Workshop to compile the HTML files into the CHM file.
+15. Use the HTML Help Workshop to compile the HTML files into the CHM file.

 ## License